es2ilver/MCITlib/README.md

 ```
 We also provide an `environment.yml` file to help users identify missing dependencies and version mismatches.
 However, due to potential library conflicts, automatic installation may fail to install certain packages.
 We therefore recommend manually installing them based on the provided error messages and version specifications.
 For essential evaluation-related dependencies, please refer to the [UCIT](https://github.com/Ghy0501/HiDe-LLaVA) and [MLLM-CL](https://github.com/bjzhb666/MLLM-CL) repositories.

+### 3. Modify path and parameter settings

+Before running, please set all the model paths to your local paths.
+The paths that need to be modified are listed below, and don’t forget to update the dataset path as well.

+- Change `/mnt/haiyangguo/mywork/CL-MLLM/MCITlib_v2` to `/your_path/MCITlib`.
+- Change `/mnt/haiyangguo/mywork/FCIT/pre_trained/llava-v1.5-7b` to `/your_path/llava-v1.5-7b`.
+- Change `/mnt/haiyangguo/mywork/CL-MLLM/pre_trained/Internvl-chat-7b` to `/your_path/Internvl-chat-7b`.
+- Change `/mnt/ShareDB_6TB/models/clip-vit-large-patch14-336` to `/your_path/clip-vit-large-patch14-336`.
+- Change `/mnt/ShareDB_6TB/models/InternViT-6B-224px` to `/your_path/InternViT-6B-224px`.
+- Change `/mnt/ShareDB_6TB/datasets/MLLM_CL/checkpoint` to `/your_path/checkpoint`.

+After adjusting the path, users can modify parameters like `gpu_num` based on their actual operating environment.
+All parameter settings are integrated into the `configs/` folder.

+Note: We recommend using the `Find in Folder` command in VS Code for search and replace operations.

-### 3. Training and Evaluation
+### 4. Training and Evaluation

 We provide predefined training and testing hyperparameters in the `configs` files within each method's directory, which can be adjusted as needed.
 The corresponding training and testing scripts are located in the `scripts` directory.
 Once all paths are correctly configured, the scripts should execute without issues.
 For example:
 ```
-cd LoRA-FT
+cd LLaVA/LoRA-FT
-sh scripts/CoIN/Train_DCL/train_all.sh
+sh scripts/MCITlib/Train/train_DCL.sh
 ```
 The program will automatically perform both training and inference.
-However, for ModalPrompt, training and inference must be executed separately.
+However, for ModalPrompt (LLaVA version), training and inference must be executed separately.
 Please refer to its [repository](https://github.com/AuroraZengfh/ModalPrompt) for detailed instructions.

 ## Citation